TR94/Kiwi-cocktail-bar/README.md

 ## Contact us
 - Contact information and a location map
-- Opening hours

 ![Contact-Us screen grab](/assets/readme_images/Contact-Us.PNG)

 ## The Footer
 - Social links included to give the customer opportunity to stay connected on other platforms such as Instagram, Facebook, Youtube, Twitter.
 - Summary of contact details
-- Footer stays as a slim bar across the bottom of the page and is consistent across all the pages.
+- Footer is a slim bar across the bottom of the page and is consistent across all the pages.

 ![Footer screen grab](/assets/readme_images/Footer.PNG)